hco/ha_sonos_magic_switch/README.md

 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)

-Integration which adds a switch to SONOS players.
+_Home Assistant Integration which adds a magic🪄 switch to SONOS players._

-Turning it **on** will join the largest group of sonos players.
+- Turning it **on** will join the largest group of sonos players.
 If there is no playing group, it will try to start playing on the current player, with the last played source.

-If you turn it **off**, it will leave the group, or stop playing.
+- If you turn it **off**, it will leave the group, or stop playing.

 **This integration will set up the following platforms.**